Tutorial: Building Your First Question Answering App

 • You must be an Admin to complete this tutorial.

-• Ensure you have a deepset Cloud workspace ready for your question answering pipeline.
+• Ensure you have a deepset workspace ready for your question answering pipeline.
+For help, check the Quick Start Guide.

 • Goal: After completing this tutorial, you will have built a complete English question answering app that can answer various questions about jazz.